 Mary Javian, Chair of Career Studies at the Curtis Institute of Music in Philadelphia, PA, provides NRO musicians with extensive Education and Community Engagement training each year.
 Mary works with NRO musicians to help them develop an appropriate teaching method that corresponds to actual curricula and enhances their musical education experiences.

 Music Director and Principal Conductor

-Music Director and Conductor Carl Topilow, currently in his 41st year with the National Repertory Orchestra, has led the orchestra to the forefront of summer music festivals.
+Music Director and Conductor Carl Topilow, currently in his forty-first year with the National Repertory Orchestra, has led the orchestra to the forefront of summer music festivals.
 He has assisted in the training of talented young musicians and conductors for positions in orchestras in the United States and abroad.
 His manner of presenting the music through musical illustrations and guides has enhanced the concert experience for the NRO’s appreciative audiences.

 Most musicians have graduated college; some have completed graduate degrees.
 They are professional musicians gaining the experience to help them secure their first big job in the music world.
 After attending NRO, alumni are employed by virtually every professional orchestra in America and many around the world.

 Follow the National Repertory Orchestra through four home locations, three names, two music directors, nine executive directors, countless board members and a legacy of over 4000 musicians, hopefully all touched by their personal and collective NRO experience.